Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 ### Updating and drawing the message system

-On one hand we will need an `UpdateMessages` function to manage the message schudule.
-On the other hand, we will update the dialog box it self to display the messages when it is supposed to be visible.
+On one hand we will need an `UpdateMessages` function to manage the message schedule.
+On the other hand, we will update the dialog box itself to display the messages when it is supposed to be visible.
 We also need a `DisplayMessage` function to forward the message to the dialog box.

 ```csharp
   ...